 Favorite Baby Products

 Fisher Price Papasan Swing – Josie slept in this for a couple of months, it is AWESOME.
 Their are several styles out their apparently some come with plug ins while others are batteries only.
 Who cares what it looks like get the one with the plug in.
-We have batteries only and I would wake Mike up in the middle of the night to go get more batteries while I fed Josie.
+We had batteries only and I would wake Mike up in the middle of the night to go get more batteries while I fed Josie.
+With B we got the plug in soooo much better.
+C still awesome! for me it's a must have I liked it better than any other option

 Baby Einstein Play Time Mat - This was the first thing Josie truly seemed to enjoy.
 It has a little "baby TV" ( lights and colors with music) that she loved and had lots of stimulation whether she was on her back or stomach.

-Nature’s Baby organic products -shampoo, lotion… So many organic products have no smell or a not so great smell.
-These smell great ( I like the tangerine vanilla) but are still so gentle on babies skin. ( I did not love their diaper rash cream)
+Honest kids -shampoo, lotion… So many organic products have no smell or a not so great smell.
+These smell great ( I like the tangerine vanilla) but are still so gentle on babies skin.
+(I did not love their diaper rash cream) Now

 Arbonne Diaper Rash Cream- It stays on and protects that little bum instead of just absorbing into the skin.